cogumbreiro/code-miner-tk/docs/salento-2.0.md

 2. KLD bias
 3. Unknown behaviour is considered anomalous
 4. Low next-call probability does not imply anomaly
+5. The order of calls identifies few anomalies

 **1. Only function-exit points are considered.** Salento 1.0 will group API-sequence calls by last location and assign a KLD divergence score to each